mitotic/slidoc/README.md

 ## Question slides

-Slidedown distinguishes between normal slides and slides with questions.
+Slidoc distinguishes between normal slides and slides with questions.
 Questions are slides of the form:

     Question statement